At New Eagle, we know how important development time is for EV projects.

 And that worldwide supply chain issues have been frustrating developers for a while now.
 That’s why we host our very own online EV component webstore, so you can browse our in-stock selection and get the perfect part.

 In stock right now?
-A Mistsubishi electric air-conditioning compressor that’s a perfect fit with any Raptor ECU.
+A Mistsubishi electric air-conditioning compressor that’s a perfect fit for any electric vehicle.

 What is the Electric Air-Conditioning Compressor?